Placemaking in South Ayrshire

 In order for this new approach to placemaking to be successful, it's essential that our local communities are at the heart of the preparation of the plans.
 Placemaking is for everyone with an interest in a local area, and will be delivered by the community, council and partner organisations.

-We are piloting this new approach in Ayr North and Girvan.
-Community conversations were held in 2019 and 2020 to confirm the community's priorities in these areas, and to inform a draft Place Plan for each location.
-These draft plans have been published for further community feedback, we are inviting comments up to 30 April 2021.
+We have piloted this new approach in Ayr North and Girvan.
+Community Conversations were held in 2019 and 2020 to confirm the community's priorities in these areas.
+These conversations have informed a Place Plan for each location that highlight local priorities and actions for change.
+The final place plans, can be found at the links below.